fullon-labs/flon.whitepaper/fullon.whitepaper.md

 This endowment is split into 2 pieces.
 The first half, which is not locked up, will likely be deployed across multiple strategies to help ensure the network operates smoothly during its early phases.
 The second half is subject to a 24 month linear lockup since it is not expected to be accessed during the early days beyond delegation to support decentralization.
 Both tranches are meant to be deployed in ways which preserve principle wherever possible to ensure long-term availability rather than systematically sold for short-term capital.
 As part of the initial rollout, the Foundation accounts will be setting up the lockups and accounts for the rest of holders.
 Some tokens may still be in these accounts during rollout if recipients are delayed in setting up their respective custody solutions.

+### Community Grants and Programs

+There are `12%` of the total supply, i.e. `120,000,000 FLON` tokens allocated in this category.

+A large portion of tokens is devoted to grants and programs which fund community efforts, community projects and community-built technical components.
+This spans everything from education to events to direct deployment into venture-style funding for projects.
+A small provision exists for tokens that can be given away or sold in the future.
+Because %these efforts are decidedly long-term in nature, the tokens are released over 60 months.

 ### Mining Reserve for TEC and DAC

 There are `20%` of the total supply, i.e. `200,000,000 FLON` tokens allocated in this category.